Viral Meme Chorus Lyrics Prompts: 10 Templates (+ Suno Setup)

 3. Bar 3: a concrete physical action or one weird image

-4. Bar 4: a spoken-feel callback (“yeah” / “for real” / “huh?”)
+4. Bar 4: a spoken-feel callback (yeah / for real / huh?)

-Write that into the prompt and the model stops trying to sneak in a real verse-like line.
+Then loop the entire 4 bars 2-3 times.
+That is the entire chorus.
+Write that into the prompt and the model stops trying to sneak in a verse-like line.

 A great meme-chorus prompt always includes